How Do LitPads and Farrago Compare?

 Both apps are custom soundboard apps built natively for Mac.
 Both accept user-imported audio files and organize them into pad-based interfaces.
 The differences emerge in audio processing depth, platform reach, and how each app handles audio routing.

 Farrago is built by Rogue Amoeba, the company behind Audio Hijack and Loopback.
-Rogue Amoeba specializes in Mac audio routing and capture tools.
-Farrago inherits this DNA with built-in integration for routing soundboard audio to any application.
+Rogue Amoeba specializes in Mac audio routing and capture tools, though those are separate products.
+Farrago itself plays and edits audio files and outputs to a chosen device.
+It pairs naturally with Loopback when you need to route that audio into other applications.
 LitPads is built by Marcel Iseli and focuses on per-pad audio processing and live performance features.

 What Does LitPads Offer That Farrago Does Not?